Zhanpeng1202/The-best-neighborhood-in-Pittsburgh/README.md

 Block Groups](https://data.wprdc.org/dataset/2010-census-block-groups)

 # Simple Introduction:
 This repository includes a jupyter notebook `notebook/main.ipynb` that analyzes the best neighborhood in Pittsburgh based on some criteria, and the supporting files.
+It also includes jupyter notebooks `notebook/richard.ipynb` and `notebook/text-processing.ipynb` that we individually work on.

 # Content
 - Introduction
 - Metrics
 - The Best Neighborhood
-- Conclusion
+- Conclusion & Comments

 # Proposed Pipeline